FernandoFavoretti/Udacity_Machine_Learning/capstone/README.md

     >>6.    ***MachineLearningNanodegreeCapstoneProject.pdf*** dir

-> The complete relatory for this capstone
+> The complete report for this capstone

  > The first step to run it all, is getting the kaggle dataset of the Dogs vs Cats competition: